What Is The Via Dolorosa?

 The church allegedly stands on the site of Jesus’ maternal grandparents’ home, Anne and Joachim, and is the birthplace of the Virgin Mary.

-Not all Christians recognise this as the birthplace of the Virgin Mary.
+Not all Christians recognize this as the birthplace of the Virgin Mary.
 Some say, Nazareth, others say Sepphoris.

 Inside the church, you must be silent, although you are allowed to sing.
 When we visited, there was a very joyful hymn-singing group of Christian pilgrims.